 - Designated Support Officer to help you through your fundraising journey for MS.

 There is no cost associated towards creating a team.
 Simply register yourself, create a team and then round up your friends, family and colleagues to join.
-Everyone will have to register themselves individually.
+Everyone needs to register themselves individually, and can join the team at step 3 of the registration process

-There will be a merchandise tent where you will be able to purchase the official 2017 MS Brissie to the Bay jerseys and t-shirts on the day.
-However, to avoid disappointment, order merchandise from your fundraising account.
+There will be a merchandise tent where you will be able to purchase the official 2018 MS Brissie to the Bay jerseys and t-shirts.
+However, there will be limited stock available.
+To avoid disappointment we recommend you place your order early.

-To ensure you purchase the correct size and avoid having to arrange returns or exchanges, please refer to our sizing chart.
+To ensure you purchase the correct size, please refer to our sizing chart.

 Christies Conference Centre

-MS Queensland (In the car park outside Physiotherapy)
+MS Queensland (in the car park accessible via Denbigh Street)

 Please note that we recommend this only as a last resort as this tent can get very busy on the morning of the ride.
 For the best experience, please collect your rider pack before the day.